MicrosoftDocs/gestures-docs/unity-tutorials-introduction.md

 We will now establish a connection between our Unity application and the [Gestures Service](getting-started-gestures-service.md).
 Please make sure that your [depth camera](index.md#supported-depth-cameras) is connected to the computer and that the Gestures Service is running (launch it using the **Microsoft.Gestures.Service** shortcut on your desktop).

-In the **Project** window of the Unity editor, browse to the Project Prague prefabs:
+In the **Project** window of the Unity editor, browse to the **Prefabs** directory (under **Project Prague**):

 ![Project Prague prefabs](Images\UnityProjectPraguePrefabs.png)

-You will use the **GesturesManager** prefab in order to communicate with the [Gestures Service](getting-started-gestures-service.md).
-Every Unity project that uses Project Prague for gesture input, must have exactly one **GesturesManager** instance in the scene.
+We will use the **GesturesManager** prefab in order to communicate with the [Gestures Service](getting-started-gestures-service.md).
+Every Unity project that works with gestures, must have exactly one **GesturesManager** instance in the scene.

-You will also use the **UIManager** prefab to display useful information about the state of the **GesturesManager**.
+We will also use the **UIManager** prefab to display useful information about the state of the **GesturesManager**.

-Drag and drop the prefabs to your scene:
+Drag and drop the corresponding prefabs to your scene:

 ![Add prefabs to scene](Images\UnityAddPrefabs.png)

-Now run the application using the Ctrl+P keyboard shortcut or pressing the **play** button.
-If the is able to establish a connection with the Gestures Service, you will see a green icon in the bottom right corner:
+Now run the application by pressing the **play** button or using the Ctrl+P keyboard shortcut.
+If the application is able to establish a connection with the Gestures Service, you will see a green icon in the bottom right corner:

 ![Connection to service](Images\UnityConnectionToService.png)

-If you do not see the green icon, you are most likely experiencing camera related issues.
-Please refer to our [troubleshooting page](troubleshooting-camera.md) for further assistance.
+If you do not see the green icon, you are most likely experiencing camera related problems.
+Please refer to our [camera troubleshooting page](troubleshooting-camera.md) for further assistance.

-## Step 3 - Creating a Script to Generate New 3D-Primitives in the Scene
+## Step 3 - Creating a Script that Generate New 3D-Primitives in the Scene

-To demonstrate how gestures can be used in a Unity game, we will now add a Unity game object that has a C#-script function which generates a random 3D-primitive in the scene.
+To demonstrate how gestures can be used in a Unity game, we will now add a Unity game object that has a C#-script function that generates a new 3D-primitive in the scene.
 We will later use this function as a callback\event-handler that will be executed each time a certain gesture is detected.

 Use the **GameObject** menu to  **Create Empty** and rename the new object to **PrimitiveFactory**: